ANSI and Unicode Files

-If you are trying to save your ANSI file into a Unicode encoding see Convert ANSI file to Unicode.
-This article explains more about XML file encodings in relation to your C++ project build options.
+Hey, in case you are just trying to use a text editor to save your ANSI file into a Unicode encoding see Convert ANSI file to Unicode.

 <?xml version="1.0" encoding="windows-1252"?>